dynamoose/dynamoose/docs/api/Document.md

 # Document

-A document (also called item in DynamoDB) represents an item for a given model in DynamoDB.
+A document represents an item for a given model in DynamoDB.
 This item can created locally (meaning it's not yet saved in DynamoDB), or created from an item already stored in DynamoDB (ex. `Model.get`).

 _Info: An item is similar to a row in a relational database or a document in MongoDB._